freeCodeCamp/guide/src/pages/javascript/html-dom-getelementbyid-method/index.md

 #### Alternative solutions:

-Most used alternative solution to document.getElementById is using a jQuery selector which you read about more <a href='https://github.com/freeCodeCamp/guides/tree/master/src/pages/jquery' target='_blank'>here</a>
+A commonly-used alternative to `document.getElementById` is using a jQuery selector which you read about more [here](https://github.com/freeCodeCamp/guides/tree/master/src/pages/jquery).